NicolasMays/eShop-alerts-as-code/Alert-as-code-Lab.md

 - Azure Subscription
 - Azure CLI Installed and Logged into your Subscription
 - Terraformed Installed: [Terraform: Azure Get Started](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/azure-get-started)
-- Create a Resource Group and a Log Analytics workspace
+- Create a Resource Group and a Log Analytics workspace in the respective resource group
-- Clone the code?
+- Clone/fork the code?

 Working Directory: